AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 ## Controllers

+Controllers MUST support IS-04 to discover JPEG XS Senders and Receivers and IS-05 to manage connections between them.
 Controllers MUST support the BCP-004-01 Receiver Capabilities mechanism and all the parameter constraints listed in this specification in order to evaluate the stream compatibility between JPEG XS Senders and Receivers.

 [BCP-004-01]: https://specs.amwa.tv/bcp-004-01/ "AMWA BCP-004-01 NMOS Receiver Capabilities"